Hieromon/AutoConnect/README.md

 The sketches which provide the web page using ESP8266WebServer/WebServer there is, AutoConnect will not disturb it.
 AutoConnect can use an already instantiated ESP8266WebServer object(ESP8266) or WebServer object(ESP32), or itself can assign it.

-### Adding the user-owned web screen can easily <sup><sub>ENHANCED w/ v0.9.7</sub></sup>
+### Easily add user-owned web screen and  parameters <sup><sub>ENHANCED w/ v0.9.7</sub></sup>

-You can easily add your own web screen with sketch.
-It can be called from the AutoConnect menu and parameters can be passed.
+You can easily add your own web screen that can consist of representative HTML elements as the styled TEXT, INPUT, BUTTON, CHECKBOX, SUBMIT into the menu.
+It can be invoked from the AutoConnect menu and parameters can be passed.

-### Adding the extended menu with a simple code can easily <sup><sub>ENHANCED w/ v0.9.7</sub></sup>
+### Just loading the JSON description <sup><sub>ENHANCED w/ v0.9.7</sub></sup>

-Just loading the elements of portal screen extension written with JSON allows you to incorporate your owned portal screen into the AutoConnect menu.
+These HTML elements that make up the user-owned screen can be easily loaded from the JSON description stored in PROGMEM, SPIFFS or SD.

 ## Supported hardware